Cognac Public Garden: History

-The mansion known as Otard La Grange is purchased by the commune in 1889, the Hotel de Ville was installed there in 1892.
+The mansion known as Otard La Grange was purchased by the commune in 1889, and the Hotel de Ville was installed there in 1892.
 In the meantime architect Alfred Leroux redeveloped the building and added a bell tower and monumental staircase, whilst landscape architect Édouard André redesigned the park into a sunken garden and added several water features.

-In 1921, the Dupuy d'Angeac mansion is purchased and turned into the museum based on designs by Antoine Raymond Clavery.
-He also creates a natural amphitheatre by taking advantage of the natural undulation of the landscape and joins the two gardens together.
-He retains the style of Edouard Andre, albeit with narrow alley ways and no further major prospect.
-In 1943, the garden is classified.
+In 1921, the Dupuy d'Angeac mansion was purchased and turned into the museum based on designs by Antoine Raymond Clavery.
+He also created a natural amphitheatre by taking advantage of the natural undulation of the landscape and joined the two gardens together.
+He retained the style of Edouard Andre, albeit with narrow alleyways and no further major prospect.
+In 1944, the garden was partially classified as a monument historique.

-The great storm of December 1999 results in the destruction of 288 trees out of 720.
-The opportunity is taken to rehabilitate the garden under the direction of landscape architect Jean-François Galinette, who bases his designs on those of Clavery and André.
+The great storm of December 1999 resulted in the destruction of 288 trees out of 720.
+The opportunity was taken to rehabilitate the garden under the direction of landscape architect Jean-François Galinette, who based his designs on those of Clavery and André.